Maintaining your rig

 It is not uncommon for painted aluminium boats to develop small sections of paint blistering.
 This is just oxidisation of the paint and is not corrosion and is just cosmetic.
 If at any stage you have any questions or concerns then please by all means give us a call.

 Do not under any circumstances leave hooks, sinkers or any metal objects in the bottom of an aluminium hull as this will trigger a serious corrosion problem.

 A fibreglass boat can be washed with a soft cloth or sponge and soapy water.
 Be sure to hose the boat well and leave it in a storage position that will allow the water to drain to the back of the hull and out the bungs.

 The amount of polishing required will depend on where the boat is stored.
 It is preferable to store the boat out of the sun either in a garage/carport or under a large tarp.
 If this is the case then polishing once a year with a fine cut polish should be sufficient.
 For those boats that are moored or are stored in direct sunlight then more applications may be needed.
 If the surface has become dull an extra cut polish will be required and should be followed by a fine cut.

 Harsh marks and grease can be removed from the hull with a solvent.
-Use a small amount on a cloth and be sure to avoid contact with any chine tapes and stickers.
+Use a small amount on a cloth and be sure to avoid contact with any tapes, decals and stickers.

 Canopies and upholstery